timosarkka/time-management-app/readme.md

 ### Configuration

+Note!
+You'll need access to an Azure Storage Account to store the resulting time report.

 Configure the database connection settings in config.py as described in the Time Management App section.

 Set up Azure Blob Storage connection by configuring the environment variable azure_storage_pass with your Azure Storage connection string.